Erd\H{o}s-Szekeres theorem for multidimensional arrays: Introduction

 A classical paper of Erd\H{o}s and Szekeres \cite{ES35} from 1935 is one of the starting points of a very rich discipline within combinatorics: Ramsey theory.
 A main result of the paper, which has become known as the Erd\H{o}s-Szekeres theorem, says that any sequence of $(n-1)^2+1$ distinct real numbers contains either an increasing or decreasing subsequence of length $n$, and this is tight.
 Among simple results in combinatorics, only few can compete with this one in terms of beauty and utility.
 See, for example, Steele \cite{Ste95} for a collection of six proofs and some applications.

 A very natural question which arises is how does one generalise the Erd\H{o}s-Szekeres theorem to higher dimensions?
 The main concept which does not have an obvious generalisation is that of the monotonicity of a subsequence.
 Several candidates have been proposed \cite{Kru53,Mor69,BM73-I,BM73-II,Kal73,Sid99,ST01, LS18} but perhaps the most natural one was introduced more than 25 years ago by Fishburn and Graham \cite{FG93}.
 A multidimensional array is said to be monotone if for each dimension all the 1-dimensional subarrays along the direction of this dimension are increasing or are all decreasing.
-To be more formal, a $d$-dimensional array $f$ is an injective function from $A_1\times \ldots \times A_d$ to $\mathbb{R}$ where $A_1,\ldots,A_d$ are non-empty subsets of $\mathbb{Z}$; we say $f$ has size $|A_1| \times \ldots \times |A_d|$. \begin{defn*}[Monotone array] A $d$-dimensional array $f\colon A_1\times \ldots \times A_d \rightarrow \mathbb{R}$ is monotone if for each $i\in [d]$ one of the following alternatives occurs: \begin{itemize} \item[\rm (i)] $f(a_1,\ldots,a_{i-1},x,a_{i+1},\ldots,a_d)$ is increasing in $x$ for all choices of $a_1,\ldots, a_{i-1},a_{i+1},\ldots, a_d$; \item[\rm (ii)] $f(a_1,\ldots,a_{i-1},x,a_{i+1},\ldots,a_d)$ is decreasing in $x$ for all choices of $a_1,\ldots, a_{i-1},a_{i+1},\ldots, a_d$. \end{itemize} \end{defn*} For example, of the following 2-dimensional arrays first and second are monotone, while the third is not (since some rows contain increasing and some rows decreasing sequences).
+To be more formal, a $d$-dimensional array $f$ is an injective function from $A_1\times \ldots \times A_d$ to $\mathbb{R}$ where $A_1,\ldots,A_d$ are non-empty subsets of $\mathbb{Z}$; we say $f$ has size $|A_1| \times \ldots \times |A_d|$.